Article

 Shelter Avian Intake Physical Exam Form

 The California Veterinary Emergency Team (CVET) Shelter Entrance Avian Examination Form, shared by Dr. Michelle Hawkins, includes entrance exam considerations helpful in a triage situation.
-This form is divided into four sections: animal and owner information, physical findings, problem list/medication and plan, as well notes.
+This form is divided into four sections: animal and owner information, physical findings, problem list/medication and plan, as well as notes.

 2021 T.J.
 Lafeber Avian Practitioner of the Year